linyc253/NEGFtrans/README.md

     It's the folder that contain all the other codes that are not included in main code.

-    *  The Fortran codes in this folder are mostly used to test the subroutine in main code.
-To compile them, one should execute the command specified at the beginning of each code.
-For example,
-        ```
-        $ cd tools/
-        $ head test_LocalPotential_RtoP.f90
-        program test_LocalPotential_RtoP
-            !
-To compile, enter the build/ directory, and type:
-            ! gfortran ../tools/test_LocalPotential_RtoP.f90 -o test_LocalPotential_RtoP.x grid.o -lfftw3
-            use grid
-            implicit none
-            integer, parameter :: N_x = 160, N_y = 170, Nr = 30
-            real*8, parameter :: a_x = 10.D0, a_y = 8.D0, A = 600.D0, R = 2.D0

-            real*8 :: sum
-            real*8, allocatable :: V_real(:, :)
-        $ cd ../build/
-        $ gfortran ../tools/test_LocalPotential_RtoP.f90 -o test_LocalPotential_RtoP.x grid.o -lfftw3
-        ```
-        Then one can execute the program `test_LocalPotential_RtoP.x`

-    * The Python codes are mostly used to plot graph to visualize the result.
-To execute the program, go to the proper directory containing the data you want to plot, and execute
-        ```
-        $ python PythonProgram.py
-        ```
-# Code structure
-There are four important files in `src/` directory
+Here are some important files in `src/` directory
 1. main.f90

     The main program, I call it FIRST layer of the code.
 Most of the input/output are here.
 Unit conversion is also done here.
 I've tried my best to avoid any math formula appear here so that the MPI calculation part is kept as clean and tidy as possible.
 1. negf.f90

     This is the SECOND layer of the code.
 Most of the subroutine are just a "take out" from main program, so that `main.f90` is not going to mess up.
-One should never try to use any of the subroutine as a tool because they are just too specific, if you insist, I promise that it would blow up in the end.
+One should never try to use any of the subroutine as a tool because they are just too specific.

-    Another thing worth notice is that all the physical input parameters (those parameters with unit, except array) are sent in to the subroutine by a derived type variable: atomic.
+    Another thing worth notice is that all the physical input parameters (those parameters with unit, except array) are sent in to the subroutine by a derived type variable: `atomic`.
 This is to avoid hundreds of variable being passed in the subroutine.

 1. grid.f90